ecarlstrom/discordbot/README.md

 - The `!ping` command pings the Discord server and relays the time elapsed with a standard "ping/pong" feedback format.

-- The `ascii <text>` command returns the input text in ASCII format.
+- The `!ascii <text>` command returns the input text in ASCII format.
 Capabilities are currently being expanded and will hopefully handle a wider variety of inputs in the future.

 ### Weather